legendy4141/LanceDB/docs/src/examples/serverless_qa_bot_with_modal_and_langchain.md

 ### Simple LangChain chain for a QA bot

 Now we can create a simple LangChain chain for our QA bot.
-We'll use the `RecursiveCharacterTextSplitter` to split our documents into chunks, and then use the `OpenAIEmbeddings` to vectorize them.
+We'll use the `RecursiveCharacterTextSplitter` to split our documents into chunks, and then use the `Embeddings` to vectorize them.

 Lastly, we'll create a LanceDB table and store the vectorized documents in it, then create a `RetrievalQA` model from the chain and return it.